jupyterlab/extension-examples/advanced/server-extension/README.md

 - A NPM package for the frontend extension

-In this example, you will see that the template code have been extended to demonstrate the use of GET and POST request.
+In this example, you will see that the template code have been extended to demonstrate the use of GET and POST requests.

 ## Frontend Part